Awards & Scholarships

 • Two letters of recommendation.
 Judges will be looking for unique and specific comments regarding the applicant.

 • 500-word or less description of nominee’s teaching philosophy.
-Selection criteria includes contemporary student-centered approach, measurable outcomes, differentiation, clarity and format.
+Selection criteria include: contemporary student-centered approach, measurable outcomes, differentiation, clarity, and format.

-• 500-word or less description of a specific activity or teaching method that creates a love of math or science in your students that demonstrates relevance to science or mathematics, principles of science or mathematics and student assessment, as well as involving student problem solving, decision making, critical thinking and application.
+• 500-word or less description of a specific activity or teaching method that creates a love of math and science in your students.
+Selection criteria include: relevance to science or mathematics, demonstrates principles of science or mathematics, student assessment, and involves student problem solving, decision making, critical thinking, and application.